landmarkhw/training-redux-arch/README.md

 This final part of the workshop will involve (finally), you doing some coding.
 Since this is a brand new concept, and for many (most) of you, Angular is a new technology, I'll walk you through it step-by-step.

-Note that you should **not** checkout the "part5" branch unless you want to see the end result without doing the work.

 #### Task 1: Move the `selectedMovie` into Redux state.

 1. In `movie.actions.ts`,